In Trump's Trade War, Americans Will Be Asked To Show Economic Patriotism

 "But sometimes when the bully just doesn't listen, you've got to punch him in the mouth.
 And that's what he's doing."

 Best supports the president's actions even though they affect him directly.
 The price of the heating and air conditioning units that his company sells went up by as much as $150 apiece after the cost of building them went up because Trump placed tariffs on steel and aluminum imports last year.
-He was forced to pass the increase onto his customers.
+He had to pass the increase on to his customers.

 Trump will have to appeal to Americans' national pride, and even their patriotism, to succeed in leveling the playing field with China.
 That's because virtually every American is likely to feel an impact if Trump's tariffs go forward on just about everything imported from China.
 He will have to persuade Americans that what's at stake transcends their own interests.